Frank McGuire: Legacy

-McGuire holds the record for most victories in a season without a loss, together with Bobby Knight of the 1976 Indiana Hoosiers, at 32–0.
+McGuire holds the record for most victories in a season without a loss, together with Bob Knight of the 1975–76 Indiana Hoosiers basketball team, at 32–0.

 He achieved the number one ranking with both the University of North Carolina and South Carolina, and is one of five coaches--John Calipari, Larry Brown, Roy Williams and Rick Pitino are the others—to take two different schools to the NCAA Finals.
-He is one of 15 coaches, as of 2021, to take multiple schools to the Final Four.
-The others are: Roy Williams, Lute Olson, Jack Gardner, Forddy Anderson, Larry Brown, Eddie Sutton, John Calipari, Rick Pitino, Gene Bartow, Hugh Durham, Lou Henson, Bob Huggins, Kelvin Sampson, and Lee Rose.
+He is one of 17 coaches, as of 2025, to take multiple schools to the Final Four.
+The others are: Roy Williams, Lute Olson, Jack Gardner, Forddy Anderson, Larry Brown, Eddie Sutton, John Calipari, Rick Pitino, Gene Bartow, Hugh Durham, Lou Henson, Bob Huggins, Kelvin Sampson, Lon Kruger, Jim Larrañaga, and Lee Rose.

 McGuire was famous for using his New York City ties to enlist players to come south to play at UNC and USC, and was known as one of the top recruiters in the sport, frequently joking about how successful his New York City players, many of them Jewish and Catholic, were in Baptist-prevalent North Carolina and South Carolina.
-McGuire recruited so many New York City players to UNC and USC that the talent pipeline from NYC to the Carolinas was commonly referred to as the McGuire New York City Railroad.
+McGuire recruited so many New York City players to UNC and USC that the talent pipeline from NYC to the Carolinas was commonly referred to as the McGuire NYC Underground Railroad.

 Players that he coached or successfully recruited at the two schools include Lennie Rosenbluth (UNC), Larry Brown (UNC), Donnie Walsh (UNC), Doug Moe (UNC), Billy Cunningham (UNC), Bobby Cremins (USC), John Roche (USC), Tom Owens (USC), Tom Riker (USC), Kevin Joyce (USC), Brian Winters (USC), Mike Dunleavy, Sr. (USC) and Alex English (USC).

 After having been the first coach to take two different schools to the finals of the NCAA basketball tournament, in 1971 he became the second coach - joining Eddie Hickey - to take three different schools to the NCAA tournament.
 McGuire was elected to the Naismith Memorial Basketball Hall of Fame in 1977, and retired in 1980.

 He is the winningest coach in South Carolina history, and is still the third-winningest coach in North Carolina history.
 He died in Columbia, South Carolina.

 He is not related to Marquette coach Al McGuire, who was a coaching contemporary of his.
 However, he did coach both Al and his brother Dick McGuire at St. John's.
 Members of his coaching tree include Al and Dick McGuire, Bobby Cremins, Dean Smith, Doug Moe, Donnie Walsh, Lou Carnesecca, Larry Brown, Billy Cunningham, and George Felton.